GRE Flashcards · Set 3

 picky, careful, fussy

-He was fastidious about keeping his workspace perfectly organized.
+about keeping his workspace perfectly organized.

 guile